Kaelancode/KaerebrumTree-Decision_Tree_Generator/README.md

 # KaerebrumTree-Decision_Tree_Generator
 ### The algorithm is build from scratch using numpy and graphviz.
-### Using streamlit for quick frontend deployment of a nice looking dashboard.
+Using streamlit for quick frontend deployment of a nice looking dashboard.
-### Decision Tree Application to
+### The Decision Tree Application can
 1.  draw pretty detailed decision tree maps
 2.  tree maps with choice of map layouts
 3.  generate decision rules as code for reproduction